-Indicator Description Additional boundary Unit Europe carbon reduction target: 35% reduction in carbon emissions intensity by 2030 (scope 1 & 2) ArcelorMittal's current Europe target was established in 2019: to reduce emissions intensity by 35% by 2030 (scope 1 and 2) against a 2018 baseline.
-This target relates to those sites we operate today that we owned in 2018.
+Indicator Description Additional boundary Unit Europe carbon reduction target: 35% reduction in carbon emissions intensity by 2030 (scope 1 and 2) ArcelorMittal's current Europe target was established in 2019: to reduce emissions intensity by 35% by 2030 (scope 1 and 2) against a 2018 baseline.
+This target relates to those sites we operate today that we owned in 2018, as well as sites that were acquired since then.
 This indicator demonstrates the average scope 1 and 2 emissions in the production of one tonne of crude steel, and is based on steel production data for the year.
 Each year, the baseline scope 1 and 2 CO 2 e per tonne of steel is recalculated according to the current boundary: when sites are sold, their scope 1 and 2 emissions and production volumes are removed from the data used.
 Where these are sites with above average scope 1 and 2 emissions intensity, the CO 2 e intensity baseline falls and the target challenge intensifies.
-European sites owned before 2018 Tonnes of CO 2 e per tonne of steel Independently assured by DNV Group carbon reduction target: 25% reduction in carbon emissions intensity by 2030 (scope 1 and 2 steel and mining) ArcelorMittal's current group target was established in 2021: to reduce emissions intensity by 25% by 2030 (scope 1 and 2) against a 2018 baseline.
-This target relates to those sites we operate today that we owned in 2018.
+In addition, where new material streams or emission factors for specific materials are included in the calculations, the baseline and subsequent years' data will be recalculated.
+Major steel plants Mining operations Transportation Tonnes of CO 2 e per tonne of steel Independently assured by DNV Group carbon reduction target: 25% reduction in carbon emissions intensity by 2030 (scope 1 and 2 steel and mining) ArcelorMittal's current group target was established in 2021: to reduce emissions intensity by 25% by 2030 (scope 1 and 2) against a 2018 baseline.
+This target relates to those sites we operate today that we owned in 2018, as well as sites that were acquired since then.
 This indicator demonstrates the average scope 1 and 2 emissions in the production of one tonne of crude steel, and is based on steel production data for the year.
 Each year, the baseline scope 1 and 2 CO 2 e per tonne of steel is recalculated according to the current boundary: when sites are sold, their scope 1 and 2 emissions and production volumes are removed from the data used.
 Where these are sites with above average scope 1 and 2 emissions intensity, the CO 2 e intensity baseline falls and the target challenge intensifies.
-Sites owned before 2018 Tonnes of CO 2 e per tonne of steel Independently assured by DNV
+In addition, where new material streams or emission factors for specific materials are included in the calculations, the baseline and subsequent years data will be recalculated.
+Major steel plants Mining operations Transportation Tonnes of CO 2 e per tonne of steel Independently assured by DNV